sdcnku/micropython/docs/library/omv.image.rst

    ``color_palette`` if not ``-1`` can be `sensor.PALETTE_RAINBOW`, `sensor.PALETTE_IRONBOW`, or
    a 256 pixel in total RGB565 image to use as a color palette to draw a GRAYSCALE image on an RGB565 image in color.

+   ``alpha_palette`` if not ``-1`` can be a 256 pixel in total GRAYSCALE image to use as a alpha palette to draw a GRAYSCALE image on an RGB565 or GRAYSCALE image with transparency.

    Returns the image object so you can call another method using ``.`` notation.